 Eventually the incense was ignited,

-the censer was raised, and swung, gently at first, then further and further, eventually hissing directly towards us.
+the censer was raised and swung, gently at first, then farther and farther, eventually hissing directly towards us.
 There was a downside to our elevation.

 Fortunately, the rope held, and we emerged unscathed, except perhaps for our incense aura.